-To this end, Philips maintains a product security page with information on software vulnerability testing and responsible reporting at www.philips.com/security
+To this end, Philips maintains a product security page with information on coordinated vulnerability disclosure at www.philips.com/security

 When submitting reports of vulnerability findings, please ensure the following procedures are followed, for safe and efficient support.